anttiharju/actions/publish-docs/README.md

 The action can optionally be provided a committer.
 By default it uses `github-actions[bot]` but you may desire to use the name of your GitHub App to match what GitHub UI shows in the branches view.

+Recommended trigger event is push to the default branch.
+In that case, you may wish to run [validate-docs](../validate-docs/) on pull request events to catch mistakes early.

 ## Usage example

 ```yml